dswarm/dswarm/doc/server-install.md

 premise:
 - empty trusty (14.04)
 - three additional partitions: /data/log, /data/mysql, /data/neo4j
-- commands starting with `#` are to be executed as root
-- commands starting with `$` are to be executed as a less privileged user
 - let the $HOME of the less privileged user be '/home/user'
+- all commands boxes start as the less privileges user and in their $HOME.
+- Requiring root is explicitly markes (with `su` rather than `sudo ...`)

 _Note: some commands require user input, this is no unattended installation_